TechnologySolutions/WebTools/README.md

 #Web Tools

-A Selection of Web Tools or code snippets staff from [Technology Solutions](http://www.techs.co.nz).
+A Selection of Web Tools or code snippets from staff at [Technology Solutions](http://www.techs.co.nz).

-Current reference URL is at [http://vps1.techs.net.nz/~zjb/]
+Current reference URL is at [http://vps1.techs.net.nz/~zjb/] - but will be updated later.